mqmanan/CreatureCare/README.md

 ## Users

 When the user first enters the website, they are prompted to Register or Login.
-The registration form has two parts: credentials & other user information.

 Once logged in, the user sees a welcome screen that displays their username & the functionalities of the applicaiton (including stretch goals).